Kirchberg, Luxembourg: Contemporary developments

 The development of the European district acted as a catalyst for the urbanisation of Kirchberg, promoted by the government initiative, the Fonds Kirchberg.
 The architecture of the Kirchberg plateau is notably modern.

 The major components of Kirchberg's urbanisation were drawn up by French architect Pierre Vago, with its central axis being the 3.5 km long Avenue John Fitzgerald Kennedy stretching from the Grand Duchess Charlotte Bridge in southwest Kirchberg to the edge of the Grünewald forest on the north-eastern border.
 The avenue was beautified from its original inception as an expressway into a tree-lined pedestrian-and-cycle-friendly thoroughfare, with separated tram and bus lanes.
 The Kirchberg campus of the University of Luxembourg is located midway along this avenue, in proximity to, since September 2019, the National Library of Luxembourg.
 A number of glass and steel edifices of commercial, and financial institutions spans from central to north eastern Kirchberg, where the Kirchberg Hospital is located.

 Kirchberg has developed into an important cultural hub.
 The partially reconstructed Fort Thüngen, listed along with the rest of the former Fortress of Luxembourg, as a UNESCO World Heritage Site, hosts the Mudam, a museum of modern art opened in 2006.
 Designed by I. M. Pei, it displays works by some of the world's most notable modern artists.
 In close proximity, adjacent to one of the European Parliament's original plenary chambers, is the Philharmonie, Luxembourg's national concert hall.
 The grand auditorium seats over 1,500 people.
 On the eastern edge of the European district, Luxembourg's National Sports and Culture Centre, d'Coque arena contains an Olympic-sized swimming pool and the country's largest indoor arena with seating for 8,300 spectators.

 In north-eastern Kirchberg, the mixed-use complex of the Kirchberg District Centre contains both the offices of the European Commission's statistics body, Eurostat, and an Auchan hypermarket and shopping mall.
-Bordering the complex are the cinema multiplex, Kinepolis Kirchberg, and Luxembourg's national exposition centre, LuxExpo The Box.
+Bordering the complex are the cinema multiplex, Kinepolis Kirchberg, and Luxembourg's national exposition centre, Luxexpo The Box.

 Today, south-western Kirchberg is dominated by the EU institutions and agencies that were the key to its development.
 This includes the Court of Justice of the European Union, the Court of Auditors, parts of the European Commission, the Secretariat of the European Parliament, and the European Investment Bank.
 Additionally, the European School, Luxembourg I provides an education to the children of staff working within the EU bodies.
 Kirchberg's association with the Court of Justice of the European Union, in particular, has led to it becoming a metonym for the institution.

-As of 31 December 2024, Kirchberg has a population of 6,238 inhabitants, with just over a quarter possessing Luxembourgish nationality.
+As of 31 December 2024, Kirchberg has a population of 10,725 inhabitants, with just under a district possessing Luxembourgish nationality.